Texas-Aerial-Robotics/software-workshop/README.md

 To configure your Git account:

-`git --config user.name "Your Name"`
+`git config --global user.name "Your Name"`

 and

-` git --config user.email "your.git.email@yourdomain.com" `
+` git config --global user.email "your.git.email@yourdomain.com" `

 This is good to do at the start once you have git installed.
 More on Git in our Gitbook linked above.